Glock 19 Holsters – We Pick Our Favorite!

 There are some awesome Glock 19 holster options available to choose from.
 We listed 5 of those options above, but how to they compare to each other?

-The Fits Smith & Wesson M&p Sigma 9mm 40 V Side Holster is an inexpensive Glock 19 holster, made from cordura ballistic nylon with a nylon lining and foam padding.
-It is an ambidextrous holster which offers good retention and draw for the Glock 19, and is the most durable Glock 19 holster on our list.
+The Fits Smith & Wesson M&p Sigma 9mm 40 V Side is an inexpensive Glock 19 holster, made from cordura ballistic nylon with a nylon lining and foam padding.
+It is an ambidextrous choice which offers good retention and draw for the Glock 19, and is the most durable Glock 19 holster on our list.
 It also has a handy magazine pouch.
 Concealability is almost impossible, so this is a good option for those who use the Glock 19 on the range or in the great outdoors.

 If we HAD to choose just one, which would we choose?

 There is no outright winner on our list!
 The best one will be dependent on what your specific needs are.
 If concealability is your main criteria, then the Blackhawk Inside-the-Pants Brown option is your best bet – it would be very hard for someone to spot you carrying your Glock 19.
 However, we also loved the Safariland ALS Concealment Paddle as we found it very concealable for an OWB selection.

 If concealability is not a criteria for you, you’ll be hard pushed to find a more robust holster than the Fits Smith & Wesson M&p Sigma Side.